rbtreeman/rbProjectTIER_STATA/processing-and-analysis/analysis-data/README.md

 be named `data_appendix.md`.
 This file should be stored in the `analysis-data` folder.

-In addition to the Data Appendix itself, you should also save an R script that generates all the output presented in the Data Appendix.
+In addition to the Data Appendix itself, you should also save a do-file that generates all the output presented in the Data Appendix.

-This script should be named `data_appendix.R`, and it should be stored in your `command-files` folder.
+This do-file should be named data_appendix.do, and it should be stored in your `command-files` folder.